 It often takes some trial and error to discover what best helps you get present—so it’s fine to experiment with a few different apps before choosing a favorite and settling in.

 During periods of uncertainty it’s especially comforting to know that with every breath, each of us still holds the power to relax into the present moment.
-And if mindfulness can accomplish this during times like these, just imagine how much it will enrich your life once this pandemic is finally behind us.
+And if mindfulness can accomplish anything during times like these, just imagine how much it will enrich your life once this pandemic is finally behind us.